What are miscellaneous expenses? Examples and definition

 - How to manage your miscellaneous expenses

-- Control your miscellaneous expenses with Ramp
+- Control all your business expenses with automation

 Miscellaneous expenses refer to a number of unpredictable and assorted costs that fall outside the standard expense categories for businesses.
 These expenses are financial wildcards, covering anything from ad-hoc office supplies to unanticipated maintenance work.